-Jeremy Mynott is a naturalist, author and translator, living in Suffolk.
+Jeremy Mynott is a naturalist and writer, living in Suffolk.

 In 2020, Jeremy collaborated with two other naturalists to write The Consolation of Nature, their ‘lockdown diary’ of Spring in the Time of Coronavirus.